ZuInnoTe/spring-boot-angular-example/backend/docs/BUILD.md

 ```
 This also triggers the build of the frontend.

-As an output you willhave in the folder build/libs multiple jar files.
-The one called springwebdemo-$VERSION-*.jar contains the full application including an embedded HTTP server, so you can directly run the JAR file and its acces
+As an output you will have in the folder build/libs multiple jar files.
+The one called springwebdemo-$VERSION-*.jar contains the full application including an embedded HTTP server, so you can directly run the JAR file and you can directly access the server exposed by it.

 # Automated Code Formatting
 During build the build script checks if the code is formatted according to standards defined in the build script.
 These standard are defined in the block "spotless".